 The sets are bound to be different every year.
-As a CAT aspirant, by now you may have practised at least 400 sets.
-So, when you sit for the exam, you can solve at least 3-4 sets out of 6 sets asked during CAT 2020.
+As a CAT aspirant, by now you might have planned to practise at least 400 sets of questions by the time of the upcoming exam.
+However, take a break and listen to expert advice, Simply solve 3 to 4 sets out of 6 sets asked during CAT mock test 2022.

-Remember – Don’t waste 3 to 4 minutes on scanning the questions in the LRDI section.
+Remember – Don’t waste 3 to 4 minutes on scanning the questions in the LRDI section during the main exam.
 You can actually solve 3-4 sets within that time.
 Just take 50 to 55 seconds to scan the questions as you will only get 40 minutes per section.

 Be mentally prepared for the number of sets.
 There is no hard and fast rule that you will get only 4 questions per set.
 You may even get 3 questions per set.
 It is best to be mentally ready for any change in the question pattern.
 So, be calm during the exam and revision, and quickly analyse the question.